White Evangelicals Used to Dominate Christian Zionism, but Not Anymore

 This was the opening ceremony for the 2017 Feast of the Tabernacles, the International Christian Embassy Jerusalem’s annual celebration held during the Jewish holiday of Sukkot.
 More than 6,000 Christians from all over the world had come to show their love for Israel, and I tagged along with ICEJ spokesperson David Parsons and his wife, Josepha.
 “It’s like a pre-celebration before Moshiach comes,” she explained, using the Hebrew word for messiah.

-Christian Zionism typically involves a belief that Jews must return to Israel in order to fulfill biblical prophesy.
+Christian Zionism typically involves a belief that Jews must return to Israel in order to fulfill biblical prophecy.
 While the movement long predates the formation of the state of Israel in 1948, it got new energy from the American religious right in the 1980s.
 Now, according to Daniel Hummel, a postdoctoral fellow at the University of Wisconsin-Madison, the movement is undergoing a transformation, both theologically and geographically.

 The ICEJ Feast is an example of a broader shift within Christian Zionism toward Pentecostal or charismatic traditions: Many attendees come out of traditions that emphasize present-day miracles, ecstatic worship, and God’s healing powers.
 The ICEJ also has an international rather than American focus: Parsons, an amiable North Carolinian who has lived in Israel for decades and casually uses Yiddish phrases like “oy oy oy,” proudly noted that Americans made up less than 10 percent of the Feast’s attendees this year.